Skip to main content

 How to write an application for the NAO

-The NAO application process is made up of three stages: the application, the first interview and the assessment centre.
-This article will help you maximise your chances of overcoming the first hurdle- the application form.
+The NAO application process is made up of four stages: numerical reasoning test, competency questions, telephone interview and the assessment centre.
+This article will help you maximise your chances of overcoming the second stage - the competency questions.

 Key Competencies

-The application form gives you the opportunity to prove that you possess the key competencies necessary to perform in the role.
+The competency questions give you the opportunity to prove that you possess the key competencies necessary to perform in the role.
 You need to be able to:

 • Analyse data to draw conclusions.